UC graduation requirements

 Study of a language other than English is also appropriate for students considering graduate study, even if their undergraduate major does not have a language requirement.
 Many graduate programs require students to demonstrate proficiency in at least one language other than English, and in some programs, students are expected to be able to study documents in the original language.

-Meeting the requirement as a freshman
+Meeting the requirement as a first-year

 The Area E subject requirement for first-year admission requires two years of a language other than English.
 In some cases, this will satisfy a student's language requirement for their UC program.
 In many cases, however, additional study is necessary at the college level.